artturimatias/GLAMpipe-docs/pages/02.installation/03.linux/docs.md

+---
-### Native nodejs install on Linux (Debian-based distros)
+title: 'Native install on Linux'
+---

-If you have a Linux box or you can run Linux in virtual machine, then these instructions should get you going with GLAMpipe.
+This will guide you through native nodejs install on Linux (Debian-based distros).
+These instructions should get you going with GLAMpipe if you have a Linux box or if you can run Linux in virtual machine.

 1. First install mongo database and git